-"Kiss From a Rose" was originally on Seal's self-titled second album, which was released in 1994.
+"Kiss From a Rose" was a single from Seal's self-titled second album, which was released in May of 1994.
 The song reached #20 on the Billboard Hot 100 chart.
 It was re-released in 1995 and included on the soundtrack for the blockbuster film Batman Forever.
 After the film opened, the track blew up.
-It topped the Billboard Hot 100 chart and climbed to #4 on the UK Singles Chart.
-The song also held the top spot on the U.S. Adult Contemporary charts for 12 weeks.
-And it did extremely well in other parts of the world, charting in the Top-10 in Australia, France, Norway, Austria, Sweden, the Netherlands and Switzerland.
+It topped the Billboard Hot 100 chart and climbed to #4 on the UK singles chart.
+The song also held the top spot on the U.S. Adult Contemporary chart for 12 weeks.
+And it performed extremely well on the charts in other parts of the world, reaching the top-10 in Australia, France, Norway, Austria, Sweden, the Netherlands and Switzerland.
 For a while, you couldn't get away from the track; however, it's such a powerful song that it never gets stale even after multiple plays, well for me anyway.

-Seal wrote "Kiss From a Rose" in tribute to folk-rock supergroup Crobsy Stills & Nash while he was living in a squat in Kensal Green, London.
-The tracked earned the singer three Grammys at the 38th Annual Grammy Awards in 1996 in the following categories: Record of the Year, Song of the Year and Best Pop Male Performance.
+Seal wrote "Kiss From a Rose" as a tribute to folk-rock supergroup Crosby Stills & Nash while he was living in a squat in Kensal Green, London.
+The track earned the singer three Grammys at the 38th Annual Grammy Awards in 1996 in the following categories: Record of the Year, Song of the Year and Best Pop Male Performance.
 It's cool that this song was given a second life upon its re-release in '95.
-It would have been a crime for such a great song to have been overlooked.
+It would have been a crime for such a great song to have gone overlooked.

 Download at Amazon